Proliferation of Sustainable Consumption and Production (SCP) in Asia – the Next 5 Countries (SCP Outreach)

 the improvement of the mutual recognition of environmental labels in the target countries.

-Thailand, Cambodia, Laos, Myanmar, Vietnam and Bhutan
+Thailand, Cambodia, Laos, Sri Lanka, Vietnam and Bhutan

 Thailand: Pollution Control Department (PCD); Bhutan Gross National Happiness Commission; Cambodia: National Council for Sustainable Development; Laos: Ministry of Natural Resources and Environment (MNRE); Myanmar: Ministry of Natural Resources and Environmental Conservation (MONREC); and Vietnam Ministry of Planning and Investment (MPI)